ashleyd480/access-map-app-capstone/readme.md

 ## useEffect
 This is used to handle API calls such as rendering My Account details on component mount as we saw in [Username Context](#username-context).
 In that example, the API call to load the account details would only happen when the component loaded and when the username was retrieved from the Context API.  `useEffect` was also used to redirect the users from localhost’s default landing page of `/` by checking on the state of `userSignedIn`.

 We also used `useEffect` when making the get mapping call to display all the available tags for the user to choose from on a place detail’s page.
 The call to fetch these available tags would happen only on component load and only when the `placeId` is retrieved from the `useParams` hook of the URL.
 These available tags are then mapped over a list of `Tag` components and displayed as buttons.
-Each button has an `onClick` function of `handleAddtag(tagId), with the parameter of `tagId` received from the `GET` mapping call in `AddTag.jsx`.
-(This way when a button is clicked, we would know which `tagId` is assigned to that button so the correct `tagId` is associated with that place on the backend.
+Each button has an `onClick` function of `handleAddtag(tagId)`, with the parameter of `tagId` received from the `GET` mapping call in `AddTag.jsx`.
+This way, when a button is clicked, we would know which `tagId` is assigned to that button so the correct `tagId` is associated with that place on the backend.

 Note: with onClick functions to make API calls, useEffect was not needed- as the with those functions- the click is what would trigger the calls vs a component mount or a state variable’s state changing.

 ## useNavigate
 `useNavigate` hook is used to programmatically navigate users to different routes within the application.
 This is particularly useful for redirecting users after certain actions, such as after logging in or signing up.

-For example, in [Auth Context](#auth-context), we saw how on`SignIn.jsx`, the user is navigated to the home page if they are signed in.
+For example, in [Auth Context](#auth-context), we saw how in`SignIn.jsx`, the user is navigated to the home page if they are signed in.

 ## useParams
 `useParams` is used to generate the item detail list for the places in the `Explore`, `Contribute`, and `Search` tab.
 This means that each place is clickable so the user can click in to view more details and/or can contribute a review/tag when navigating from `Contribute.`